emanuele-dandrea/dummy-crud/README.md

 > Probably you need to adapt the private member variables in `config/Database.php` with XAMPP MySQL configuration.

 ## Authentication
-I'd like to point out few other things: the authentication system makes no sense since it's a CRUD app, so giving anyone the ability to register and make changes to the database makes the rest of the work pointless.
+I'd like to point out that the authentication system makes no sense since it's a CRUD app, so giving anyone the ability to register and make changes to the database makes the rest of the work pointless.
 Despite this, the project (firstly the concept behind it) turned out quite well, although there are definitely things that can be improved.